 Figure 2.
 Field profiles of incoming SPP (below white dashed line) excited on Au by 532 nm light with $\theta_1 = 25^{\circ}$ refracting onto an Ag surface (above white dashed line).
 Air is assumed to be above both surfaces. (a and b) Analytical (CSL) and FDTD electric field intensities, respectively. (c and d) Analytical and FDTD instantaneous electric field components, respectively.
 The FDTD results are x-y cuts taken at a z level 120 nm above metal surfaces and are associated with the z component of the electric field.
-The propagation and decay direction of the incident SPP is denoted by the vector $\hat{\mathbf{a}}$ , and the decay direction of the ISPP is denoted by the vector $\hat{\mathbf{b}}$ in panel (b).
+The propagation and decay direction of the incident SPP is denoted by the vector $\hat{\bf e}$, the propagation direction of the ISPP is denoted by the vector $\hat{\bf b}$ in panel (b).